fredeerock/foreman/README.md

 ```
 2. Choose **Foreman Discovery Image** from the VirtualBox window.
 Then wait for Foreman Discovery to read "SUCCESS."

-3. Go to foreman.example.com on host computer.
+3. Go to foreman.example.com on host machine.
-- Login using credentials from `~/.hammer/cli_config.yml` on guest.
+- If you've forgotten the login username and password check the credentials from `~/.hammer/cli_config.yml` on foreman master.
 - Navigate to Hosts > Discovered Hosts
 - Click Provision and choose Host Group **Base**.
 - Wait for installation to finish.